Ask a Portland Plumber: Is This a Sign a Replacement is Necessary?

 - You can have a second anode rod installed.
 When deposits form inside of your tank they will be attracted to the rod.
 Instead of the tank corroding, the anode will corrode.

-- You can also have your tank flushed out on a yearly basis.
-This is particularly important if you have an older model, because it will help keep sediment from building up and also make your system more efficient.
-There are some newer models that have self-cleaning tanks.
+- You can also have your tank flushed out every year.
+This is particularly important if you have an older model because it will help keep sediment from building up and also make your system more efficient.
+Some newer models have self-cleaning tanks.

 Give 3 Mountains Plumbing a call today and let us handle all of your water heater needs, whether they be for repairs or replacement.